MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 # Audit log

-Audit logging in {{ ydb-short-name }} creates a security-focused record of who performed an action, when it happened, and whether the action succeeded.
+_Audit logging_ in {{ ydb-short-name }} creates a security-focused record of what action was performed, who performed an action, when it happened, and whether the action succeeded.
 Unlike diagnostic logs that capture implementation details for troubleshooting, the audit log preserves accountability information for security monitoring, compliance verification, and incident investigations.
 It records both successful and rejected operations that may affect access, configuration, or data exposure across the cluster.

-Dedicated [event sources](#event-sources-overview) inside {{ ydb-short-name }} services emit audit events.
 The cluster-wide [`audit_config`](#audit-log-configuration) section defines how these events are serialized and where they are delivered.
 By configuring this section, you select stream destinations (file, Unified Agent, or `stderr`), enable additional sources, and fine-tune the *log classes* (request groups described in [Log classes](#log-classes)).

-Use this page to learn the audit logging concepts, review the available event sources, and configure the stream so that it matches your observability requirements.

 ## Key concepts {#audit-log-concepts}

 ### Audit events {#audit-events}

 An *audit event* is a structured record that captures a single security-relevant action.
-Every event includes metadata about the authenticated subject, the operation that was attempted, its status, and any extra attributes supplied by the event source.
+Every event includes attribetes that describe different aspects of the event.
+The common attributes are listed in the [Common attributes](#common-attributes) section.

 ### Audit event sources {#audit-event-sources}

 An *audit event source* is a {{ ydb-short-name }} service or subsystem that can emit audit events.
 Each source is identified by a unique identifier (UID) and may expose additional attributes specific to the component.
 Some sources require extra configuration, such as feature flags or enabling certain log classes, before the source starts emitting events.
+See the [Audit event sources overview](#audit-event-sources-overview) for details.

 ### Log classes {#log-classes}

 Audit events are grouped into *log classes* that represent broad categories of operations.
-You can enable or disable logging for each class in [`log_class_config`](#log-class-config) and, if necessary, tailor the configuration per class.
+You can enable or disable logging for each class in [configuration](#log-class-config) and, if necessary, tailor the configuration per class.
 The available log classes are:

 #|
 || Log class.         | Description ||